mrisher/smtp-sts/mta-sts.md

 }

 func certMatches(connection, mx) {
-  // For simplicity, we are not checking CNs here. for san in getSansFromCert(connection) {
+  // Assume a handy function to return CN and DNS-ID SANs. for san in getDnsIdSansAndCnFromCert(connection) {
     // Return if the server certificate from "connection" matches the "mx" host. if san[0] == '*' {
       // Invalid wildcard!